manics/k8tre/docs/development/k3s-dev.md

 Create a K3s configuration file, then install K3S.
 Although most commands can be passed to the command line installer it is more convenient to define them in a [K3S configuration file](https://docs.k3s.io/installation/configuration#configuration-file).
+We'll be installing Cilium, so disable the default Flannel CNI.

 ```bash
 sudo mkdir -p /etc/rancher/k3s